Setting a company cell phone policy for the modern workplace

 Pros:

-• Employees get to choose their device.
+• Employees get to choose their devices.
 Many people have strong preferences when it comes to technology.
 A staff member may feel strongly about using an iPhone or Android or want certain features only available in some models.
 A BYOD model lets everyone use the device that best suits their preferences.

 Cons:

-• Privacy concerns.
-Many BYOD agreements give employers the right to inspect the device.
-This may not sit well with some employees.
-However, giving up these rights could hinder investigations into a data security breach or other concerns.
 The BYOD policy should state who owns the data on a BYOD device, but there are concerns for both parties.
 You should also have a clear policy on who can access this data or review the device if the company is allowed to inspect it or access personal data.

 Personal use of company cell phones